Find Feathered Friends

 Winter bird watching in Muskoka gives a sense of peace, quiet and lets you reconnect with the nature.
 The perfect activity to do if you are looking to slow down and take a beat from the hustle and bustle of every day life.

 Enjoy a laid-back afternoon of birdwatching with friends, family or the grandparents.
 There’s nothing more serene than a quiet day spent in the nearby Muskoka wilderness.
 How many different birds will you find?

-Introduction to birdwatching
+Introduction to Birdwatching

 Birdwatching is just as it sounds – watching for different species of birds in their natural habitats.
-Birders challenge themselves to see how many different types of birds they can locate or to spot a rare bird species that tend to be very shy.
+Birders challenge themselves to see how many different types of birds they can locate or to spot a rare species that tend to be very shy.
 Most birders keep records of the numbers and types of birds they have found, which you can do too with a notebook.
 There are also many mobile apps that have been designed specifically to help birders track their finds.
 As you may have guessed, birding requires a healthy dose of patience, and strong observational skills.
 Besides simply looking for birds, you’ll also want to keep listen for their different calls.

 Here in Muskoka, there are several common bird species that you may encounter as a birdwatcher.
 One bird you’ll likely see is the Black-capped Chickadee, a tiny, plump bird identified by the black hat it wears and the chickadee-dee-dee call it makes.

 Another common bird is the well-known Blue Jay that, just as the name suggests, is a bright blue, medium-sized bird.
 Blue Jays tend to frequent backyard bird feeders.

 Although harder to spot, the Pileated Woodpecker should also be included on your list of birds to try and spot.
 About the size of a crow, the Pileated Woodpecker inhabits hardwood forests and has a black coat, white wings, and a fiery spot of red on the top of its head.